 More about 'playable philosophy':

-His key insights are presented in the 2015 book Virtual Worlds as Philosophical Tools (Palgrave MacMillan).
+Most of those ideas were presented in the 2015 book Virtual Worlds as Philosophical Tools (Palgrave MacMillan).

 - Gualeni, S. 2016, “Self-reflexive videogames: observations and corollaries on virtual worlds as philosophical artifacts”, G|A|M|E - The Italian Journal of Game Studies, vol. 5, 1.